 On April 27, 1863, Maj.
 Gen. Joseph Hooker launched a turning movement designed to pry Robert E. Lee's Army of Northern Virginia out of its lines at Fredericksburg.
-The manuever was successful and by April 30, elements of Hooker's Army of the Potomac had reached the crossroads of Chancellorsville, 12 miles in Lee's rear.
-Hooker stood poised to strike a blow at the Confederates.
-Apprised of Hooker's march Lee left a covering force at Fredericksburg and marched to meet the main threat.
+The maneuver was successful and by April 30, elements of Hooker's Army of the Potomac had reached the crossroads of Chancellorsville, nine miles in Lee's rear.
+Outnumbering Lee two to one, Hooker stood poised to strike a fatal blow to the Confederates.
+Apprised of Hooker's march, Lee left a covering force at Fredericksburg and marched west.
 Fighting erupted on May 1 with the Federals ultimately retiring back to Chancellorsville.
-With the initative in hand, Lee decided to divide his army again and send Lt.
+Now with the initiative, Lee would divide his army again and send Lt.
 Gen. Thomas J. "Stonewall" Jackson on a march to strike Hooker's right flank.
 The following evening, Jackson's men assailed Maj.
-Gen. Oliver O. Howard's XI Corps and caved in the Union line.
-That night, Jackson was wounded by friendly fire.
-He succumbed to pneumonia eight days later.
+Gen. Oliver O. Howard's XI Corps and caved in the Union line, but Jackson was wounded by friendly fire and died eight days later.
 Lee renewed his attack early on May 3 and dislodged Hooker from Chancellorsville.
-At the height o of victory, he was forced to divide his army for the third time to confront Maj.
+At the height of victory, Lee was forced to divide his army a third time to confront Maj.
 Gen. John Sedgwick's VI Corps which had broken through at Fredericksburg.
 The Confederates brought Sedgwick's advance to a standstill at Salem Church.
 Stalled on two fronts, Hooker decided to retreat and abandon his campaign on the night of May 5.
-The battle emboldened Lee and inspired him to launch a second northern invasion in June 1863.
+The battle, considered Lee’s greatest victory, inspired him to launch a second invasion of the North.